cobalthq/cobalt-product-public-docs/BestPracticesSecurityGuide.md

 ## Best Practices for Security

-We're starting a [Best Practices for Security](./content/en/BestPractices/_index.md) guide.
+We're writing a [Best Practices for Security](./content/en/BestPractices/_index.md) guide.
 In this guide, we feature content from our [Cobalt Core](https://cobalt.io/our-pentesters) pentesters.

 We'll work towards content that's more readable than most security documentation.
 We want